 While the standards are the same and the exact same elements of learning need to be displayed, it will come forth in ways that really allow the students to flourish with their own unique styles, and this is done through simple elements of student choice.

 Methods of Student-Centered Learning: Best Practices of Student-Centered Learning

 There are a lot of myths that surround learner-centered education and methods of student-centered learning.
 One of the biggest ones is that the teacher just kicks back and does nothing while the students do all the work.
 This is so far beyond not true it’s frustrating to hear.
 There is a lot of planning that goes into a well-executed learner-centered lesson.

 The learner must know lesson goals and skills on how to reach them.
 These aren’t just pulled out of the air.
 There is a lot of skill work that goes into it.
 Activities must consistently reflect high-order thinking and address the interests of the students on a consistent basis.
 Those activities should also reflect outside of the walls of the classroom.
 Have a great project?
 Invite other classes to watch or have your administrators come in.
 Display the work in the hallways so other students can take a look.
 The possibilities are really endless with the options and methods of student-centered learning.

 Assessments are also very different.
 While some traditional testing works, there are multiple, varied assessments that go on on a daily basis so the teacher can truly know if a student is grasping the content or not, and it allows the teacher to revisit elements as necessary for specific students.

 So Yes, Learner-Centered Education Works

-The number one hang-up people normally have when switching to a student-centered model is the idea that “this would NEVER work in my classroom”.
+The number one hang-up people normally have when switching to a student-centered model and varying methods of student-centered learning is the idea that “this would NEVER work in my classroom”.